Setting Aside a Default Judgment in Queensland

 Frequently, persons have been let in to defend who have had little or no explanation for their delay but who have shown reasonable grounds of defence … a person who has an arguable defence and wishes to have it determined on the merits, will be heard by the court before judgment.

-The cases seem to say that in the interest of justice, a Court may set aside a default judgment if the applicant can provide the Court with a reasonable defence.
+The cases seem to suggest that, in the interest of justice, a Court may set aside a default judgment if the applicant can provide a reasonable defence.

 Some defences are easier to argue than others.
 For example, more complex business disputes can be easier than simple debt recovery proceedings.